 So the best you can do is to never stop living the best life you can and continuing on your path, until you take your last breath and can die with no regrets.

 A fascinating individual and as I said above, so much to learn, both from what Einstein did right and what he did wrong.
-I highly recommend you check this out!
+I highly recommend you check out Einstein: His Life and Universe.

 Who would I recommend the Einstein summary to?